 Don't book Thailand Island Hopping Tours!

 Let me first start to tell you that there is no need at all to sign up for one of the Thailand Island hopping tours.
 Traveling in Thailand is the easiest thing on earth and therefore one of the best countries to backpack alone.
 In this article I will give you a lot of route suggestions for a 1-week to a 4-week itinerary.
-Click here for more island hopping Thailand tips then also check out this article about getting around and information in general.
+IF you want more island hopping Thailand tips then also check out this article about getting around and some domestic flights deals in Thailand.